Mid-South Coronavirus Updates and Resources

 - Avoid handshakes

-- Proper hand washing of at least 20 seconds with soap and water
+- Wash your hands for at least 20 seconds with soap and water

 - Avoid crowds and practice social distancing